- Reliable snow

 - Long, snow-sure cross-country trails

-- Long transfers from some Italian airports (Innsbruck is quicker)
+- Very long transfers from some Italian airports (Innsbruck is much quicker)

 - Village is very long and straggling, with no buses later in the evening